Upper bound of holographic entanglement entropy combinations: Entanglement wedge connectivity in upper bound configurations

 To achieve this, we first assume that there exists at least one ``bad" interval (or ``bad" subregion in higher dimensions) inside \(E\) that does not satisfy {the required} (dis)connectivity condition for at least one of the entanglement wedges containing $E$.
 Our goal is to find an \(E'\) replacing \(E\) that satisfies that (dis)connectivity condition, {e.g.} (\ref{I3I4dis}), and to ensure that after the replacement, the value of the combination does not decrease.

 The core process of finding the region \(E'\) is to split that ``bad" interval into three parts: a new gap region in the middle and the other two subregions that belong to \(E'\).
-In other words, \(E'\) is the region obtained by deleting one gap region inside the ``bad" subregion from \(E\).
+In other words, \(E'\) is the region obtained by deleting one gap region inside the ``bad" subregion from \(E\), analogous to the proof of $EW(E)$'s disconnectivity.

-Following this procedure, we present an explicit example to show how to reach this goal of finding \(E'\) for evaluating the maximum value of the conditional mutual information \(I(A:B|E)\), which has been studied in \cite{Ju:2024hba}, as shown in Figure \ref{DISCMI}. {In this example, the required (dis)connectivity condition is (\ref{I3I4dis}).} In subfigure (1.1), the ``bad" subregion \(E_i\) is connected with both \(A\) in \(EW(AE)\) and \(B\) in \(EW(BE)\) while it should be disconnected in both of them according to the (dis)connectivity condition (\ref{I3I4dis}).
-We first choose a midpoint of the gap region that we are about to delete in \(E_i\), then enlarge this gap region from zero size while preserving the midpoint.
-During this enlarging process, \(I(A:B|E)\) never changes because all areas of the RT surfaces of the gap region cancel out, until the first phase transition occurs in \(EW(E)\) where \(E_{i1}\) and \(E_{i2}\) become disconnected.